OSIRIS

 4. The filter button to adjust the filter settings.

-A section appears on the left side of the page in which you can adjust the filters.
-You can do this by checking the checkboxes on or off.
-After each filter option, you can see immediately how many courses the filter will yield.
-For example, in 2019 there are currently 3241 courses, but if you select 2018, there will be 3410 courses.
+A section will now appear on the left-hand side of the screen where you can customise the filters.
+You do this by turning the checkboxes on or off.
+Behind each filter option, you will also immediately see how many courses the particular filter will yield.
+For example, you can see that currently in 2019, there are 3215 courses, but if you select 2018 in addition, 3410 courses will be added.

 The following filters are available:

-• Show: In this section you can choose to show only those courses that are open for enrolment, or that have the test open for enrolment.
+• Show: In this section you can choose to show only those courses that are open for registration, or that have the test open for registration.

-• My program: This will show you all the mandatory and mandatory choice courses that you need to take for your program.
+• My programme: This section will show you all the mandatory and mandatory-choice courses that you will have to take for your programme.
 In the example above, this section is collapsed, but by clicking on the arrow behind the filter, you can expand it.

-• Academic year: choice between the different years of study that are available.
+• Academic year: Here you choose between the different academic years available.
 It is also possible to consult the content of courses from previous years.

-• Start in month (scroll down): month in which courses start
+• Start in month (scroll down): The month in which the courses start.

-• Faculty (scroll down): shows all faculties of which courses are available.
+• Faculty (scroll down): Sshows all faculties of which courses are available.

-• Course type (scroll down): shows all course types of courses are available
+• Course type (scroll down): Shows all types of courses that are available.

-• Language (scroll down): Shows the language in which courses are given.
+• Language (scroll down): Shows the language in which courses are taught.

-• Students from other faculties have access? (scroll down): shows whether students from faculties other than those of the faculty whose course is being taken, so-called 'minor subjects', are allowed to participate.
+• Students from other faculties have access? (scroll down): shows whether students from faculties other than the one whose programme is taken, so-called 'minor subjects', are allowed to participate.

-• Lecturer (scroll down): Displays the names of all teachers associated with one or more courses.
+• Lecturer (scroll down): Shows the names of all lecturers associated with one or more courses.

 Search within a filter

-If there are too many values to show, you can search in the filter for a specific value such as lecturers.
-Click on the button 'More' at the bottom of the list
+When there are too many values to show, you can search for a specific value in the filter, such as 'Lecturers'.
+Click the 'More' button at the bottom of the list.

 You can search by first or last name or part of it.
-Behind each name there is a list in brackets showing how many courses the lecturer is involved in.
+Behind each name, the number of courses the lecturer in question is involved in, is shown in brackets.
 It is always possible to select more than one lecturer.
-The number of courses found will then be added up.
+The number of courses found will then be added together.
 Select one or more checkboxes and click 'OK'.

-In the above filtering a set of 25 courses has been found that are tought by three lecturers.
+The filtering above found a set of 25 courses tought by three lecturers.

 What if I cannot find the course I am looking for?

-In some cases you may not be able to find a course by using the filters.
-This has to do with the fact that the updating of the filters takes place at night.
-This means that there may be courses that are open for registration but are not yet to be found in the filters.
-If you can't find a course using the filters, try to use the course code or title in the search field at the top of the screen.
+In some cases, you may not be able to find a course by using the filters.
+This has to do with the fact that the updating of the filters takes place at night, so it may happen that there are courses that are open for registration but are not yet found in the filters.
+If you cannot find a course using the filters, try searching with the course code or title in the search field at the top of the screen.